-Nonetheless, cats metabolize certain drugs more slowly than dogs.
+No medication is without potential side effects.
+Cats metabolize certain drugs slowly.
 This, combined with the high rates of kidney decline in felines, can lead to serious adverse effects when using NSAIDs.

+The most common side effect of Metacam for cats is GI upset.
 Your cat may experience vomiting, diarrhea, soft stools, and a loss in appetite.
 They may also develop changes in behavior, like increased or decreased activity levels.
 Skin irritation and stomach ulcers may also occur.

 Single doses of Metacam injections in cats can occasionally lead to decreased kidney function.
 They may also experience anemia, and in rare cases, pain at the site of injection.

-It’s also worth noting that some cats are more at risk for adverse effects than others.
+Some cats are more at risk for adverse effects than others.
 Cats who have shown themselves sensitive to other NSAIDs in the past may be at an increased risk of complications.
 The same applies to cats with a history of kidney problems.

+You can’t use Meloxicam in cats with impaired liver, heart, and kidney function, bleeding disorders, and hypotension.
 Experts have not established safe use of Metacam in pregnant or nursing cats or for cats under four months old.

 Is Metacam Safe for Cats?

+In 2010, the US FDA gave a black box warning for meloxicam.
+While this sounds scary, a black box label does not necessarily mean that a product is harmful to your cat.
 In this case, the FDA had concerns that meloxicam was associated with renal failure and even death in cases of repeated use.

+One of the largest concerns cat owners have about medications is the risk of overdose.
 An overdose of Metacam, like other NSAIDs in cats, can lead to kidney failure and death.